 NES also works closely with NHS Counter Fraud Services (CFS) to regularly provide awareness training across the organisation.
+All Counterfraud activity is reported to the NES Audit Committee on a quarterly basis.

 4. OTHER MANDATORY REQUIREMENTS

 4.1 Procurement of Fairly and Ethically Traded Goods and Services